openthc/api/README.md

 	./make.sh docs-openapi

-## Core Data
+## Data Models

-There is a bunch of "core" data for this industry, Company, Company_Type, License, License_Type, Product_Type, Variety and Laboratory Metrics.
+There is a bunch of "base" data for this industry, Company, Company_Type, License, License_Type, Product_Type, Variety and Laboratory Metrics.
 Included in the ./etc directory are pre-populated yaml files describing these common objects.
 Usage of common, unique identifiers for data-fields we all care about will improve interoperablity.

-### System Data

-In the Core data there is a subset of *System* data, the Company, Contact, License, License_Type and Product_Type and Lab_Metric records.

 ### License Configuration Data